M.S. in Humane Leadership

 M.A., Warsaw University

 Dr. Gatarek is one of the co-designers of the M.S. in Humane Leadership (previously Hiumane Studies).
 She has taught in this program since its inception in 2012.
-More recently she has assumed a role of one of the program's co-directors.
+More recently she has assumed a role of its director.

 To her teaching and scholarship, Dr. Gatarek brings her educational background in humane education, psychology, research methodology, and philosophy.